georgehua/energy-consumption-prediction/README.md

 ## Data Leaks

 Unfortunately a portion of the test labels have been leaked, which stirred the whole competition.
 Someone located the building in the real world and pulled the actually electricity readings to include in their submission file.
 And almost all the top winner's solution used the leaked data.
-I didn't use the leaked data in my project.

 ------------